 ABOUT RAIL TRAILS AUSTRALIA

-- engaging the community in supporting trail development
+- Engaging the community in supporting trail development

-- advocacy to all levels of government
+- Advocating to all levels of government

-- supporting committees of management
+- Supporting committees of management

-- sponsoring conferences and workshops to enhance skills and assist new rail trail development
+- Sponsoring conferences and workshops to enhance skills and assist new rail trail development

 PRESERVING A VALUABLE ASSET